phoboslab/Quakespasm-Rift/README.md

 Toggle the console by using the `~` key.
 The console allows you to enter commands and change console variables (cvars).

 ## Suggested cvars:
-- `cl_bob 0` – Disabled viewthe original in-game view bobbing.
+- `cl_bob 0` – Disable the original in-game view bobbing.
 - `r_texturemode GL_NEAREST` – Favors pixellated vs. "blurry" textures.
 Harkens back to the software rendering roots and makes the low-resolution textures look sharper to my eyes.
 - `r_particles 2` – Renders particles as squares instead of circles.
 Also harkens back to the software rendering roots.
 - `host_maxfps 240` – Allows the game to run at up to 240 frames per second, given your computer has the capabilities and that `vid_vsync` or `vr_vsync` are disabled.
 Enabling `vsync` will cause the game to run at the monitor refresh rate (traditionally 60Hz, or 75Hz with the Oculus Rift DK2).